High-Dimensional Smoothing Splines and Application in Alzheimer's Disease Prediction Using Magnetic Resonance Imaging: Methodology

-where $N=\sum_{i=1}^nm_i$ and $\|\cdot\|_{\HH_K}$ is the RKHS norm.
+where $N=\sum_{i=1}^nm_i$ and $\|\cdot\|_{\HH_K}$ denotes the RKHS norm.
+Note that the measurements for the same covariate at different time points: $x_{ij}(t_{i1}),\ldots,x_{ij}(t_{im_i})$, are highly correlated since they are observed from the same random function $x_{ij}(\cdot)$, $j=1,\ldots,p$.
+The proposed method (\ref{eqn:highdimenscheme}) allows such correlation among measurements for the same covariate.
 The first term in (\ref{eqn:highdimenscheme}) measures the goodness of data fitting and the second term merits the selection property by the $l_1$-like penalty $\sum_{j=1}^p\|\beta_j\|_{\HH_K}$.
-We first provide the following theorem to justify the existence of minimizer for (\ref{eqn:highdimenscheme}). \begin{theorem} There exists a minimizer of (\ref{eqn:highdimenscheme}) that is in the domain $\beta_1(\cdot),\ldots, \beta_p(\cdot)\in\HH_K$ and $b\in\R$. \end{theorem} The proof of this theorem is given in Appendix \ref{proofthm:existminimizer}.
-The variable selection method (\ref{eqn:highdimenscheme}) is new in the literature and (\ref{eqn:highdimenscheme}) is efficient for optimization since it is convex in $\beta_j(\cdot)$s and it has only one tuning parameter $\lambda$.
-We provide an algorithm in Appendix \ref{subsec:algorithm}.
+We first provide the following theorem to justify the existence of minimizer for (\ref{eqn:highdimenscheme}). \begin{theorem} There exists a minimizer of (\ref{eqn:highdimenscheme}) that is in the domain $\beta_1(\cdot),\ldots, \beta_p(\cdot)\in\HH_K$ and $b\in\R$. \end{theorem} We give the proof of this theorem in Appendix \ref{proofthm:existminimizer}.
+The variable selection method (\ref{eqn:highdimenscheme}) is new in the literature, and it is efficient for optimization due to the convexity in $\beta_j(\cdot)$s and having only one tuning parameter $\lambda$.
+We provide an algorithm for giving a minimizer of (\ref{eqn:highdimenscheme}) in Appendix \ref{subsec:algorithm}.